Drugmakers seek EU deal to keep supplies flowing

 Big international drug companies have so far stuck with difficult markets such as Greece, although some like Roche and Novo Nordisk are demanding cash on delivery in certain cases.
 But Witty says they need support.

-In Greece, Ireland, Italy, Portugal and Spain alone, drug companies have contributed more than 7 billion euros ($8.8 billion) to balancing health budgets through exceptional price cuts and discounts in 2010 and 2011, Witty wrote in his letter.
+In Greece, Ireland, Italy, Portugal and Spain alone, drug companies have contributed more than 7 billion euros (5.63 billion pounds) to balancing health budgets through exceptional price cuts and discounts in 2010 and 2011, Witty wrote in his letter.

 The overall impact is still greater because governments across Europe - and, indeed, across the world - refer to prices in southern Europe when setting their own drug prices.